Tracing the adventure of ‘FoodonTV’ from Gujarat farms to getting millions of subscribers

 At stadiums, enthusiasts queued at stands for a beer or bought it from “Yuriko,” the Japanese phrase for beer carriers that walk up and down the stands sporting kegs on their backs.

 “Usually at seasoned baseball video games, I promote a hundred and fifty cups of beer, but today I sold like 250 cups,” said a 19-12 months-vintage Yuriko at Sapporo Dome on Sept.
 22 for the England-Tonga healthy.
-She is among a complete of 1,650 Yuriko organizers have deployed across tournament venues.
+She is among 1,650 Yuriko organizers who have deployed across tournament venues.

 “I had heard of the popularity that overseas rugby lovers drink lots of beer; however, I am surprised at how a great deal they truly do,” said a spokesman for Japanese beverage maker Kirin Brewery Co., which handles products for RWC professional beer sponsor Heineken in Japan.